One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 - Don’t wear flashy jewelry- Even if it’s not valuable.
 The criminal doesn’t know that.
 You don’t want to give them a reason to rob you.

 - If you’re not familiar with an area, don’t walk around- Take a taxi, Uber, or public transport to your destination.
 This only applies to high-risk areas.
-For example, there is very little risk wondering around Oslo.
+For example, there is very little risk of wandering around Oslo.
 You may want to have a better idea of where you’re going while exploring Tijuana.

 - Avoid walking around at night- Most muggings occur under the cover of darkness.
 Of course, this is location dependent.
 Many cities are well policed and are perfectly safe at all hours of the day and night.
 Some places you shouldn’t leave the hotel after dark.
 Do a bit of research before you arrive so you know what you’re getting into.